-The decision on when to start chemotherapy is difficult and highly individualized based on several factors:
+The decision on when to start chemotherapy may be based on several factors:

 - What other treatment options or clinical trials are available.

 - How well chemotherapy is likely to be tolerated.

 - What prior therapies you have received.

 - If radiation is needed prior to chemotherapy to relieve pain quickly.

 Often chemotherapy is given before pain starts, with the goal of preventing the cancer from spreading further to other sites.
 Discuss the use of chemotherapy with your medical oncologist early and often, and keep an open mind despite your concerns about chemotherapy’s “bad rap.”
 Docetaxel can extend life, reduce pain, and improve quality of life, although it does not cure prostate cancer.
 Researchers continue to conduct clinical trials of combination treatments with docetaxel and other promising therapies.